deriv-com/deriv-app/packages/cfd/README.md

 **Modules:** This folder contains the 404 page component.

-**Stores:** We use Mobx as state management tool in Cashier, and this is the place for putting the relevant store files.
+**Stores:** We use Mobx as state management tool in cfd, and this is the place for putting the relevant store files.
 Also, for each store file we have a test file in **tests** folder.

 **templates:** includes two different styles of loading component which are used in the whole workspace